House votes to avert government shutdown

 With the continuing resolution now in the rearview mirror, the House will shift its attention to meeting the next spending deadline — and Johnson is vowing to do it through regular order, ruling out any future short-term spending bills.

 “I hate CRs as much as everyone does.
-It is not the way you’re supposed to do it,” Johnson said on CNBC Tuesday morning.
+It is not the way you’re supposed to do it,” Johnson said Tuesday morning on CNBC.
 “And we’re going to get right back to the regular budgeting process.”

 “We’re not going to do this again,” he added.
 “We’re not doing this under my leadership.”